SylviaPotter/finnish-space/README.md

 3. Make Your Match: Click on a Finnish word and then click on the matching English word.

 4. Click **"Next Page"** or **"Previous Page"** buttons to see different sets of word pairs.

+5. If you want to retry or start a new quiz, please **refresh the page**.

 ### 2. [Spelling Quiz](https://sylviapotter.github.io/finnish-space/finnish_spelling_quiz.html)